 By Hari Kunduru

-At Zoo Advisors, we’ve ramped up our business intelligence efforts to understand how modern market conditions are affecting the zoological profession.
-With gas prices increasing daily, we wanted to explore the impact on visitor behavior.
+At Zoo Advisors, we’ve ramped up our business intelligence efforts to understand how modern weather conditions are affecting zoos across the nation.

 Three findings stood out: